Healthdirect Free Australian health advice you can count on.

 • vegetables such as kale, broccoli, spinach and green peas

-People who menstruate (also known as your period) need about twice as much iron than people who don't menstruate, to replace the amount lost in blood until menopause, when menstruation stops.
+People who menstruate (have periods) need about twice as much iron as people who don't menstruate.
+This is to replace the amount lost in blood until menopause, when menstruation stops.

 Vitamin B12